 To touch your hand to the floor you may find it helps to bend your knee a little.
 You may also find it helpful, at least initially to use a yoga block.

-If using a yoga block, see if you can gradualy reduce the height of the block and then touch the hand to the floor.
+If using a yoga block, see if you can gradually reduce the height of the block (turn it) till you can touch your hand to the floor.

 After a few repetitions see if you can stand slowly and smoothly, in full control.